hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

 The ``excludes`` option allows multiple filtering definitions and supports Unix shell-style wildcards for matching the package contents.
 The matching is implemented using `fnmatch
-<http://docs.python.org/release/2.6.6/library/fnmatch.html`_ and done in a
+<http://docs.python.org/release/2.6.6/library/fnmatch.html>`_ and done in a
 case-insensitive manner.
+Each filtering definition must be given on a separate line.

-In the following example we will exclude the CHANGES.txt file and everything under and including the src directory.
+In the following example we will exclude the *CHANGES.txt* file and everything under and including the *src* directory.

     >>> write(sample_buildout, 'buildout.cfg',
     ... """